Last Updated on January 17, 2024 by Michela

 - Grand Train Tour of Switzerland

-Traveling from Italy: Many will find it much easier to get to Milan than Tirano.
+Traveling from Italy: You may find it easier to get to and from Milan than Tirano.
 You can take the regular train from Milan to Tirano, and then get on the Bernina Express.
-If you’re worried about managing the different legs of the journey, you could also book a tour that handles the whole day trip from Milan for you.
+Or, if you’re worried about managing the different legs of the journey, you could also book a tour that handles the whole day trip from Milan for you.

 Traveling from within Switzerland: If you are not driving in Switzerland, it is easier for you to reach the Bernina Express from a larger city.
 Make your way to Zurich and take the train to Chur.
 Then take the Bernina Express to Tirano, the bus to Lugano, and the train from Lugano back to Zurich.
 If you have specific questions about this method, leave it in a comment on this post!